Category Archives: Shopping

 The Low Spark Of High Heel Boy

 Last week, as part of my continuing journey into girly, I was photographing ladies’ fashions and domestic interiors for i gigi and the i gigi General Store.
 I recommend that you pop down to the latter at 37 Western Road in Brighton because it is truly a sight to see.
-This is a shop that looks like it’s […]
+This is a shop that looks like […]

 Slap It On